rehierl/abstract-properties/02-x-mathematics/_notes.md

 bipartite graph
 - V is a union of two disjoint subsets
-- bends the rules of an endo-relation
+- bends the definition of an endo-relation
-- i.e. a simple binary relation
+- i.e. more of a binary relation

 graph theory seems to focus on edges
 - disconnected vertices (seem) to be (mostly) ignored
 - e.g. the (standard) definition of a complement graph

 graph theory seems to treat vertices and edges as being mostly independent from one another
 - i.e. vertices may be (almost) arbitrarily connected
 - i.e. there is (some) degree of freedom in choosing the edges